HLohr85/Cloud-Security-and-Virtualization/README.md

 - Update the _____ file to include...
 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+_Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? elk.yml
+- Where do you copy it?
+Go to: ~/etc/ansible# nano elk.yml_
 - _Which file do you update to make Ansible run the playbook on a specific machine?
+Update the nano hosts file, include the server name (ELK), and IP address (ELK).
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
 - _Which URL do you navigate to in order to check that the ELK server is running?

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._